 Deaths in the US Are Linked to Vaping Illicit E-Liquids

-With hundreds of hospital admissions and several deaths linked to vaping flavoured e-liquid and THC (legal in multiple states across the US), the Trump administration have set the wheels in motion for legislation to limit the sales of vaping products.
-While this may take some time for approval, individual states across the US have been taking matters into their own hands.
+With hundreds of hospital admissions and several deaths linked to vaping flavoured e-liquid and THC (legal in multiple states across the US), the Trump administration have set the wheels in motion for legislation to limit the sales of vaping products. s of the 2ndJanuary, the FDA and Trump administration announced an enforcement policy that bans flavoured cartridge-based e-cigarettes that appeal to children including fruit and mint.
+Manufacturers and retailers have 30 days to remove products from sale or risk FDA enforcement actions.
+Prior to this, individual states across the US have been taking matters into their own hands.
 States such as New York, Massachusetts, Michigan, Rhode Island and Washington have limited sales on flavoured e-liquids in an attempt to tackle any further lung-related illnesses being contracted as a result of vaping.
 While the cause of the mysterious illness is yet to be identified, it's thought that the inclusion of Vitamin E, a thickening agent, maybe the main culprit.

 Who Regulates Vaping in the US and the UK?